Seeing Double: Duplicate Business Listings and How to Deal with Them

 Unfortunately, while they may seem inconsequential on the surface, duplicate business listings can seriously derail your local SEO efforts.
 Google My Business itself doesn’t allow duplicate listings, which is a big indication that you’ll need to be especially vigilant about maintaining just one profile on industry directories.

 One of the biggest issues associated with having a duplicate business listing is that it can result in poor local SEO results.
 Having repeated information, whether that’s in the form of multiple social media profiles or multiple directory listings, creates NAP inconsistencies.

-NAP is a top-five local pack ranking factor according to the Moz Local Search Ranking Factors report.
+NAP is a local pack ranking factor according to the Whitespark Local Search Ranking Factors survey.
 Duplicate listings create NAP inconsistencies which, as well as being problematic for Google, can cause problems for your end customer.

 Duplicate listings can cause confusion to consumers and negatively impact trust